Alstonargodi/Plan/README.md

 5. Location

    >Provide the latest weather based on your location position

+6. 3-hours Forecast

+   >provide information about the weather forecast for the next 3 hours

+7. Temp graph

+   >provide temperature from 3 hours forecast with graph

 # :wrench: Implementation
 1. Kotlin, main programming language for build this project